RxSwiftCommunity/RxFlow/README.md

 as a parameter.

 This function is called by the FlowCoordinator before the `navigate(to:)` function.
 This is a perfect place to implement some logic that could for instance forbid a step to trigger a navigation.
-A common usecase would be to handle the navigation permissions within an application.
+A common use case would be to handle the navigation permissions within an application.

 Let's say we have a PermissionManager: